Transition Waste Optimization for Coded Elastic Computing: Preliminaries

-A few remarks are in order. \emph{First}, we make a simplification assumption in Definition~\ref{def:ETAS} that each elastic event corresponds to \emph{one} machine leaving and joining only.
-In other words, we assume that machines leave and join one after another and not at the same time. \emph{Second}, while in general we allow $N$ to take any value in the range $[L,LF]$, it is more practical to limit $N$ within a fixed range $[L,\Nm]$.
+A few remarks are in order. \emph{First}, we make a simplifying assumption in Definition~\ref{def:ETAS} that each elastic event corresponds to \emph{one} machine leaving and joining only.
+In other words, we assume that machines leave and join one after another and not at the same time. \hoang{This not only allows us to avoid complex mathematical notations but also covers the case of multiple machines leaving/joining: we can treat that case as a series of independent transitions in each of which only one machine leaves or joins.} \emph{Second}, while in general we allow $N$ to take any value in the range $[L,LF]$, it is more practical to limit $N$ within a fixed range $[L,\Nm]$.
 Moreover, we often assume that $F$ is divisible by any number within this range.
 These assumptions allow us to achieve concrete results and are also practically reasonable.
 For instance, we can use padding, i.e., adding dummy tasks, to make $F$ satisfy the aforementioned property. \emph{Third}, when Machine $n^*\in[N]$ leaves, we index the remaining machines by the set $[N-1] = \{1,\ldots,N-1\}$.
 However, when comparing with the previous TAS, we often use $\{1,\ldots,n^*-1,n^*+1,\ldots,N\}$, instead of $[N-1]$, so that the same machine is given the same index in the previous and in the current task allocation schemes.

 \textbf{Cyclic elastic task allocation scheme~\cite{Yang_etal_2019}.} A simple way to construct an ETAS is to let $\T$ depend only on the number of machines and not on the current TAS.
 More specifically, whenever there are $N$ machines available as the result of an elastic event, we always use a fixed \NT